mrYakamoto/debugging-drill-read-the-error/README.md

 # Debugging Drill Read The Error

-##Summary
+## Summary
-In this challenge, we're going to debug two methods that don't work.
+In this challenge, we're going to debug two small methods.
 Tests have been provided that desribe the desired behaviors of the two methods.
-Our task is to figure out what the errors are and then alter the code to remove the bug.
-In order to do this, we will have to read the error messages that Ruby returns.
+Our task is to deduce why the methods aren't working as intended and then to fix them.

+### The Reality of Bugs
 The code we write will often not work the way we intended—at least not on the first pass.
 Through different techniques, we can try to control the risk of our programs not working and minimize the impact of bugs (e.g., minimizing the time it takes to debug).
 We'll be exposed to different techniques throughout Dev Bootcamp.
 For example, running our code early and often as it's being developed should help us to find bugs in one area of our program before they've spilled into other areas.
 Test-driven development is another technique that can help.

+### Read the Error Message

 ```
 show_me_errors.rb:3:in `block in show_me_errors': undefined local variable or method 'something' for main:Object (NameError)